-This blog is by Susan Berliner, author of the supernatural thrillers "DUST," "Peachwood Lake," "The Disappearance," "Corsonia," the short story collection, "The Sea Crystal and Other Weird Tales," and the new dystopian novel, "After the Bubbles."
+This blog is by Susan Berliner, author of the supernatural thrillers "DUST," "Peachwood Lake," "The Disappearance," "Corsonia," the short story collection, "The Sea Crystal and Other Weird Tales," and the new dystopian series, The Touchers: "After the Bubbles" and "Soldier Girl."
 This page contains blog entries from January 1, 2015 - December 30, 2015.

 Writing resolutions – December 30, 2015

 It's time for this year's resolutions so here they are:

 1. I resolve to finish writing the first draft of my doomsday thriller, The Touchers (Part Two), which I call the never-ending novel because there's no ending in sight.
 Even taking a year off to write a short story collection hasn't helped my muse.
 Although The Touchers (Part One) is pretty good, Part Two is still a mess.